 ACT Healthy Waterways Project

 The ACT Healthy Waterways Project is a joint initiative of the Australian and ACT governments to protect and improve long-term water quality in the ACT and further downstream in the Murrumbidgee River system.

 Part of the Murray-Darling Basin Plan and with a budget of over $80 million, the project will reduce the level of nutrients, sediment and pollutants entering our lakes and waterways.

 It involves the construction of a range of infrastructure - ponds, wetlands, rain gardens and swales as well as creek restoration and channel reconnection - designed to ‘turn off’ or reduce the amount of nutrients, sediment and pollutants entering our waterways.
 The focus is on improving water quality higher up in the catchment where rainwater becomes stormwater.

-Nineteen infrastructure projects will be constructed and 2 research projects conducted across 6 priority catchments:
+Twenty infrastructure projects will be constructed and two research projects conducted across six priority catchments: